Aesthetics: Aesthetic values and beauty

 Aesthetic values are a special type of aesthetic property.
 They express the sensory appeal of an object as a qualitative measure of its aesthetic merit, encompassing both positive and negative evaluations.
 Aesthetic values contrast with values in other domains, such as moral, epistemic, religious, and economic values.

 The aesthetic value of beauty is often singled out as a central topic of aesthetics.
 It is a key aspect of human experience, influencing both personal decisions and cultural developments.
 Often-cited examples of beautiful objects include landscapes, sunsets, humans, and artworks.
 As a positive value, beauty contrasts with ugliness as its negative counterpart.
 Beauty is typically understood as a quality of objects that involves balance or harmony and evokes admiration or pleasure when perceived, but its precise definition is debated.
 Some theories understand beauty as an objective feature of external objects.
 Others emphasize its subjective nature, linking it to personal experience and perception.
 They argue that "beauty is in the eye of the beholder" rather than in the perceived object.
 Another central debate concerns the features that all beautiful objects have in common.
 The so-called classical conception of beauty is rooted in classical antiquity and the Italian Renaissance.
 Focusing on objective features, it asserts that beauty is a harmonious arrangement of parts into a coherent whole.
 Aesthetic hedonism, by contrast, is a subjective theory holding that a thing is beautiful if it acts as a source of aesthetic pleasure.
 Other conceptions define beautiful objects in terms of intrinsic value, the manifestation of ideal forms, or as what evokes love and passion.

 In pre-modern philosophy, beauty was often treated as the only aesthetic value.
 This outlook holds that beauty encompasses all that is aesthetically commendable and serves as a unifying concept of the whole domain of aesthetics.
-As discussions of aesthetic phenomena expanded, additional aesthetic values were proposed.
+As discussions of aesthetic phenomena expanded, other aesthetic values were proposed.
 For example, the sublime is another value of things that inspire feelings of awe and fear.
 Further suggested values include charm, elegance, harmony, and grace.